-- 1. Practice their observation skills to interpret animal signs - 2.
-Hypothesize interactions between living and non-living things - 3.
-Identify all the different types of signs animals can leave behind
+- Practice their observation skills to interpret animal signs - Hypothesize interactions between living and non-living things - Identify all the different types of signs animals can leave behind

-AOUATIC ADVENTURES
+AQUATIC ADVENTURES

-Lesson Overview: In this hands-on, boots-in class participants will spend time catching and observing a variety of aquatic organisms.
+In this hands-on, boots-in class participants will spend time catching and observing a variety of aquatic organisms.
 Together learners will explore how the presence of macro-invertebrates can help us determine the health of water bodies and use their characteristics and adaptations to help identify them.
 In a three hour class, learners will also use chemical testing to explore how abiotic factors impact water quality.
 Finally, we'll discuss how changes to their environment could impact their ability to survive.
 Students should come prepared to get wet in this class.
-Students must wear appropriate closed toed shoes such as old shoes or rain boots.
+Students must wear sturdy closed toed shoes such as old shoes/rain boots (no Crocs).

-Hiking Distance: Highly variable; ranges from vehicle transportation to a 0.5 to 1.5 mile hike Activity Level: Varies by site selected.
-Accommodations for all abilities available, but requires notice Learning Goals: By the end of this session, students will:
+Distance: Ranges from vehicle transportation to a 0.5 - 1.5 mile hike

+Activity Level: Varies by site selected.
+Accommodations for all abilities available, but requires notice Students will:

-- 1. Define the term aquatic macroinvertebrate and identify by collecting organisms in the pond - 2.
-Observe the structures of macroinvertebrates and predict the functions of their specialized structures - 3.
-Hypothesize how environmental changes may impact macroinvertebrates within a body of water - 4.
-Understand the impact of abiotic factors on water health through chemical testing (3 hour version)
+- Define the term aquatic macroinvertebrate and identify by collecting organisms in the pond - Observe the structures of macroinvertebrates and predict the functions of their specialized structures - Hypothesize how environmental changes may impact macroinvertebrates within a body of water - Understand the impact of abiotic factors on water health through chemical testing (3 hour version)